 - The 2x setup on the far left would be "typical" 2x gearing.
 Note how much gearing overlap there is with this setup.

-- With our Drop-Stop® chainrings have the widest range of fitment options for Road/Gravel/CX including both Round and Elliptical chainrings.
+- Wolf Tooth Drop-Stop® chainrings have the widest range of fitment options for Road/Gravel/CX including both round and elliptical chainrings.

 - Cyclocross cranksets are typically 110BCD or 130BCD